-Can Blender be used for 3D printing?
+Can Blender Be Used for 3D printing?

-Blender is based on polygonal modelling
+Blender is based on polygonal modeling

-As you know, 3D software offers different modelling methods: surface, solid or organic.
-Here, Blender uses polygons to create a three-dimensional shape.
-The designed model is therefore composed of a multitude of polygons (or facets) that form what is called the mesh.
 Each polygon is composed of vertices, edges and faces.
-By assembling different polygons, a basic shape is obtained: for example, the interlocking of 6 polygons will form a cube.
-The next step is to deform basic shapes, and to agglomerate them together to design basic objects: 9 deformed cubes will become a chair for example.
-The user can then play with the edges and move points to progressively add complexity the model.
+By assembling different polygons, a basic shape is obtained: for example, interlocking 6 polygons will form a cube.
+The next step is to deform basic shapes, and to join them together to design basic objects: nine deformed cubes will become a chair, for example.
+The user can then play with the edges and move points to progressively add complexity to the model.

-Software features for 3D printing
+Software Features in Blender for 3D Printing

 The ‘3D printing toolbox’ enables you to check your model before 3D printing